 The findings of this study only imply that the educational approach employed, which is the flipped classroom, is effective in catering to the diverse learning styles without compromising the overall outstanding academic achievements of the students.
 This further suggests that the college instructors can maintain the current teaching methods, as they seem to be equally beneficial for all learning style preferences, resulting in consistently high academic performance.

-Table 6 Relationship between students' attitude and academic performance
+Relationship between students' attitude and academic performance correlation is at .05 level

 Grades Attitudes .126